hyperledger/toc/project-reports/2023/2023-Q1-Hyperledger-Cello.md

 # Maintainer Diversity

-Current there are 3 maintainers, and those active developers who contribute to cello continuously (3 month) may be nominated as new maintainers.
+Current there are 3 maintainers, and those active developers who contribute to Cello continuously (3 month) may be nominated as new maintainers.

 * Baohua Yang (Oracle)
 * feng yang  (H3C)